ourcodeorg/ourcode/README.md

 If these techniques do not work on your windows pc, try the following:

-- In the cygwin terminal, run `make` and `make db` to start the db.
+- In the cygwin terminal, run `make` to migrate the db.
 - Run `make windows` to start the backend server.
 - Open a new tab and run `make frontend` to start the frontend server.